 We believe there is strength in diversity, so we are looking for a range of projects, and a diverse team of people to take part.
-All teams will be expected to address equity, diversity and inclusion in their programmes - and health challenges that target marginalised and at-risk groups as well as the identified priority areas are especially encouraged.
+All teams will be expected to address equity, diversity and inclusion in their programmes.

 What’s the application process?

-- We will invite shortlisted health and arts places to attend a Sandpit event the week commencing 4 Jan (we’ll share the exact date when we invite artists and arts organisations to apply).
-Here we will facilitate a matchmaking process based on mutual interests and complementary skills, before the teams are fully selected.
+- We will review all applications, then invite shortlisted health and arts places to attend a Sandpit event in late Jan or early Feb 2021.
+Here we will facilitate a ‘matchmaking’ process based on mutual interests and complementary skills, before the teams are fully selected after the Sandpit event.

-Weekly webinars to begin the design process with teams will start later in Jan 2021.
+Weekly webinars to begin the design process with teams will start in Feb 2021.

-Grants of £3,000 are available to artist and arts organisations who are selected to join a challenge team, as well as additional seed funding for health places to commission artists and test ideas.
-This funding has been made possible by Arts Council of Wales Lottery funding.
+Grants of £3,000 are available to artist and arts organisations who are selected to join a challenge team after the Sandpit event, as well as additional seed funding for health places to commission artists and test ideas once they are developed.

 Shortlisted artists or arts organisations that are invited to the Sandpit event are not guaranteed a place on a challenge team, however we will offer them a payment of £125 (equivalent to 0.5 days at Arts Council of Wales day rates) to attend the event.